aus-plant-phenomics-network/stac-generator/docs/index.md

 ## Overview

-[STAC](https://stacspec.org/en) is a metadata standard for describing spatio-temporal assets, particularly satellite imagery and other Earth observation data.
-The goal of STAC is to make it easier for users to search, discover and use geospatial assets by providing a consistent and standardised way to catalog and query them.
+[STAC](https://stacspec.org/en) is a json-based metadata standard for describing spatial-temporal assets, particularly satellite and Earth observation data.
+STAC allows users to quickly search, discover and use geospatial assets by providing a consistent structure for query and storage.

-`stac_generator` is a Python package that allows users to generate STAC-compliant metadata from raw assets and store them either locally or behind a STAC API compliant [server](https://github.com/stac-utils/stac-fastapi-pgstac).
+`stac_generator` is a command line interface (CLI) program that combines automatically extracted geospatial information from raw assets and other user-provided metadata to build a STAC-compliant metadata record for further use.
+Generated STAC records can be saved locally or behind a STAC API-compliant server.

-The `stac_generator` is developed as part of the Multiscalar Crop Characterisation Network (MCCN) project, serving as the frontend metadata building tool for generating spatial datacube.
-For more information on the MCCN project, please visit [here](#).

 The `stac_generator` was developed as part of the Multiscalar Crop Characterisation Project (MCCN).
 Using the STAC generator to describe an asset collection is the first step in building a datacube with the MCCN engine.

 ## Installation

+Requirements: python3.11+
 Requirements: python3.11+

 STAC Generator can be installed directly from Pypi: